CrestfallenLARP/cfldangerden/content/en/gnoll/modules/thanking_the_adventurers.md

 schedule: saturday night
 weight: 13
-plotline:
+plotline: Gnoll- Optional
 requirements: Ran at the same time as 'We're Outta Here'

-description: 7pm.
+description: 8pm.
 Optional.
 The villagers come to thank the adventurers and celebrate with Gno More Gnolls

 synopsis: |